Nicolas Glaus

-Nicolas Roger Glaus (born 10 May 2002) is a Swiss professional footballer who plays as a goalkeeper for Swiss Super League club Grasshopper.
+Nicolas Roger Glaus (born 10 May 2002) is a Swiss professional footballer who plays as a goalkeeper for Regionalliga West club Rot-Weiß Oberhausen.

 Club career

 VfB Stuttgart II

 A youth product of FC Basel, he joined German Bundesliga side VfB Stuttgart on 7 September 2021, where he will play for their reserve team.
 In his first season, he managed to impress and soon became a regular starter for the Stuttgart reserves, making ten appearance sin the Regionalliga Südwest, the fourth tier of German football.
 As a result, his contract was extended for a further year on 12 April 2022.

 Grasshopper Club Zürich

 On 19 June 2023, he returned to Switzerland, joining Swiss Super League side Grasshopper Club Zürich.
 He officially joins the first team as third goalkeeper and will primarily play for the reserves.
 On 15 August 2024, he was loaned to FC Schaffhausen, in the Swiss Challenge League until the end of 2024, to gain experience playing in the first team.
 At the same time, he extended his contract with Grasshoppers for a further year.
 On 8 January 2025, his loan spell was extended until the end of the season.
 This loan was ended prematurely on 3 February, "due to disagreements".
 Glaus merely played four games for Schaffhausen, conceding eight goals.

+In the following season, he was promoted to the first team as backup goalkeeper.
+He played his first match for the senior team on 17 August 2025, in the first round of the Swiss Cup against FC Lachen, where he kept a clean sheet in the 2–0 victory.
+He also played the Cup quarter-final game against FC Sion and was instrumental in the 4–3 comeback victory.
+He played his league debut match on the final matchday of the 2025–26 season, in a 3–1 away victory against FC Lausanne-Sport.
+He departed Grasshoppers at the end of the season.